-The decrease in overall cost of sales for the three months ended April 30, 2018 from the comparable prior periods is primarily due to the reduction in amortization of capitalized software costs as a result of a few assets becoming fully amortized.
-In addition, the decrease in overall cost of sales for the three months ended April 30, 2018 from the comparable prior period is further attributed to the reduction in client support personnel costs.
+The decrease in overall cost of sales for the three and six months ended July 31, 2018 from the comparable prior periods is primarily due to the reduction in amortization of capitalized software costs as a result of a few assets becoming fully amortized.
+In addition, the decrease in overall cost of sales for the six months ended July 31, 2018 from the comparable prior period is further attributed to the reduction in client support personnel costs.

-Cost of systems sales includes amortization and impairment of capitalized software expenditures, royalties, and the cost of third-party hardware and software.
-The decrease in expense for the three-month period ended April 30, 2018 was primarily due to the reduction in amortization of capitalized software costs as a result of the internally-developed software acquired from Meta Health Technology, Inc. in 2012 reaching the end of its assigned economic life in the third quarter of fiscal 2017.
+Cost of systems sales includes amortization and impairment of capitalized software expenditures and the cost of third-party hardware and software.
+The decrease in expense for the three- and six-month periods ended July 31, 2018 from the comparable prior periods was primarily due to the reduction in amortization of capitalized software costs as a result of assets becoming fully amortized, including the internally-developed software acquired from Meta Health Technology, Inc. ("Meta") in 2012 which reached the end of its assigned economic life in the third quarter of fiscal 2017.